Moscow Aviation Institute: World War II

 On 22 June 1941, Nazi Germany invaded the Soviet Union.
 The students and faculty members were mobilized to work in aircraft workshops and design offices.
 Many students signed up to join the armed forces during the Battle of Moscow, many continued to work aircraft production facilities and armaments workshops.

 The university was partly evacuated to Almaty, Kazakhstan under the leadership of Alexander Yakovlev.
 By 1942 the Moscow campus of MAI started functioning in parallel with the Almaty campus.
-It was in the workshops of MAI in Almaty, Mikhail Kalashnikov, the legendary rifle designer worked on his AK-47 assault rifle.
+It was in the workshops of MAI in Almaty, Mikhail Kalashnikov, the legendary rifle designer, worked on his AK-47 assault rifle.

 By 1943, the university was completely relocated back to Moscow.
 Members of the university were involved in research & designing new combat aircraft and sub-systems, along with refining and redesigning existing aircraft, for the war effort.

 In 1945 the institute was awarded the Order of Lenin.

 Jet age & Space age

-Although prototypes of the first jet aircraft were made as far back as 1910 by Henri Coandă, it war during World War II that significant developments were made.
+Although prototypes of the first jet aircraft were made as far back as 1910 by Henri Coandă, it was during World War II that significant developments were made.

 Arkhip Lyulka designed the first Two-stage centrifugal compressor Turbojet in 1938.
 Alexander Bereznyak a graduate of MAI, designed the first jet aircraft in the USSR, the Bereznyak-Isayev BI-1 in 1942.

 After the war, the university placed special emphasis on developing new technology required for developing jet aircraft and was quick to adapt to new technologies.